EveKaczmarek/KoikatsuModdingFacility/KoikatsuPortingGuide_Part01.md

 ![HqDuiXDNdD](https://user-images.githubusercontent.com/52298587/172962337-8407a86a-24ec-45bd-9247-9a1d98b97508.png)

 Open **Materials** folder.
 As you can see, the model are textureless and strange looking.
-Blender doesn't textures and materials, we need to import textures manually.
+Blender doesn't export textures and materials, we need to import textures manually.
 Find the folder where the original model is located, find the textures inside it.

 ![XdO9mxEzIr](https://user-images.githubusercontent.com/52298587/172963235-1c0593c5-7255-407e-b4a6-cb3c04ca4622.png)